ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 In the simple case, a condition ECT digests entry containing one digest matches matches a candidate entry containing a single entry with the same algorithm and value.

-To prevent downgrade attacks, if there are multiple algorithms in common between the condition ECT and candidate entry then the digests calculated using all common algorithms must match.
+To prevent downgrade attacks, if there are multiple algorithms in common between the condition ECT and candidate entry, then the bytes paired with common algorithms must be equal.
+A Verifier SHALL treat two algorithm identifiers as equal if they have the same deterministic binary encoding.
+If both an integer and a string representation are defined for an algorithm then entities creating ECTs SHOULD use the integer representation.
+If condition ECT and ACS entry use different names for the same algorithm, and the Verifier does not recognize that they are the same, then a downgrade attack is possible.

 The comparison MUST return false if the CBOR encoding of the `digests` entry in the condition ECT or the ACS value with the same key is incorrect (for example if fields are missing or the wrong type).